Adlexer/Embedding-Homework/README.md

 $ proot-distro login ubuntu
 ```

-In essence, this is to login `Ubuntu` on the local host through `SSH`.
-Using this command the next time you need to use `Ubuntu`.
+Essentially, this is for logging `Ubuntu` on the local host through `SSH`.
+So it would be best if you use `Ubuntu` when using this command the next time.

 And then you will see the bash command line of `Ubuntu`.